 The uThukela district municipality has the functional IGR structure and the dedicated staff members to coordinate the sitting of the committee.
-The challenge is that senior managers are not usually attending to take decisions.
+The challenge is that local municipalities are not usually attending the IGR meetings.

 3.2.15.2 RISK ASSESSMENT